miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

    against regression with tons of documentation.
 2. Petiteflow: the smallest possible example, perhaps a little too small in how it hid multi-step issues.
-3. Poeflow: the 5-step version that forced resolving remaining concerns and which probably captures the "pipeline poetry" best.
+3. Poetflow: the 5-step version that forced resolving remaining concerns and which probably captures the "pipeline poetry" best.

 And I look over the examples examining where forever-forward propegation of